fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 In addition, powerful templates for state-based systems are provided.
 They allow the standardized implementation of your systems, which can then be controlled, for example, by adaptive controllers based on reinforcement learning or game theory.
-Furthermore, a wrapper for the popular physics engine `MuJoCo <https://mujoco.org/>`_ is provided, which can be used for the simulation and visualization of externally designed system models.
+Furthermore, a wrapper for the popular physics engine `MuJoCo <https://mujoco.org/>`_ is provided through `MLPro-Int-MuJoCo <https://mlpro-int-mujoco.readthedocs.io>`_, which can be used for the simulation and visualization of externally designed system models.
 The MLPro templates are also prepared for connection to industrial components like controllers, sensors, and actuators.

 **Learn more**